trevormorgan/git-katas/git-tag/README.md

 ## The task

-For simplicity, we will just work with the master branch in this kata.
+For simplicity, we will just work with the main branch in this kata.
 A couple of tags are already created.

 1. See which tags that were created.